renovatebot/renovate/docs/usage/configuration-options.md

 This limit is enforced on a per-repository basis.

+Note: Renovate always creates security PRs, even if the concurrent PR limit is already reached.
+Security PRs have `[SECURITY]` in their PR title.

 ## prCreation

 This setting tells Renovate when you would like it to raise PRs: